 For instance, an employee bookkeeper will often have other tasks they are expected to perform, which may have nothing to do with bookkeeping.
-For example, you may require also administration, reception and sales.
+As an example, you may require also administration, reception and sales.

 Take care of the different roles your bookkeeper may be asked to encompass.
 Is the remuneration fair for the different areas of knowledge they are expected to have?
 What is the priority in your business, bookkeeping and accounts or all the other roles?

 Above all, be clear about this before you engage a bookkeeper.
 For example, you may realise that you would be better off hiring an administration person as an employee several days per week, and a contract bookkeeper for half a day per week.
 However, if you require someone to attend to accounts on a daily basis, you would definitely employ a bookkeeper.